-2. Be active
+2. Be active on Upwork

-3. Perfect your profile
+3. Optimize your profile

 Improving your profile is one of the best things you can do to get more jobs on Upwork.
 Your profile is your opportunity to advertise your freelance business to potential clients by emphasizing your skills and expertise.
 Successful profiles are 100% complete, detailed, and describe your services and accomplishments in a compelling way.

-To be eligible for Upwork’s badges, such as Top Rated or Rising Talent, you need to have a fully complete profile.
+To be eligible for Upwork’s talent badges, such as Top Rated or Rising Talent, you need to have a fully complete profile.